Glicher147/DiffusionVLA/README.md

 # Creating a Diffusion Based Vision Language Model

-This repository contains code for training and testing a diffusion policy for Franka robot arm manipulation using image observations and text commands (CLIP or SigLIP embeddings).
+This repository contains code for training and testing a diffusion policy for Franka robot arm manipulation using image observations and text commands.

 ## Overview

 The system enables a Franka robot arm to pick and place objects based on natural language commands.
 It uses:
-- **Image observations**: RGB camera views (320x240) of the workspace
+- **Image observations**: RGB camera views of the workspace
-- **Text commands**: Natural language descriptions (e.g., "red cube", "blue block")
+- **Text commands**: Natural language descriptions
 - **Diffusion policy**: Transformer-based action prediction using diffusion models

 ## Files